 This poster, designed exclusively for NASA, measures approximately 24”x36”.
 Please use it without modification.

-Eclipse Safety Tips
+Eclipse Safety Tips (English/Spanish)

 This 8.5”x11” bulletin provides a guide to safely viewing the eclipse on one side and links to more safety tips on the other, including how to prepare for extreme heat, camping and transportation.